 Clean Power Asia

-- Lower Mekong countries have rapidly growing electricity requirements, and are uncertain how to expand clean energy use to avoid fossil-fired generation that emits greenhouse gases.
+- Lower Mekong countries are uncertain how to expand clean energy use.

-- Abt provides technical assistance to governments, regulators and private sector actors under this USAID-funded program.
+- Abt provides technical assistance to the public and private sectors through this USAID program.

-- The private sector is taking the lead in developing and financing projects, and governments are pursuing policies and programs to increase clean energy use.
+- The private sector is taking the lead in developing and financing projects, and governments are promoting clean energy use.

 Countries in the Lower Mekong region – Cambodia, Lao PDR, Thailand, and Vietnam – have grown an average of six percent per year since 2011.
 This growth has improved livelihoods, but rising demand for energy and dependence on fossil fuels threaten to entrench the region on the path to dangerous and unsustainable greenhouse gas emissions.